The 2010 Call for Papers is closed.

 D. Presentation Categories

-1) Select a primary (as reflected in bold type) and an associated secondary category from the list provided that best relates to your presentation.
-Note secondary categories are associated to the primary category they are reflected under.
+Select a primary and then a secondary from the list provided that best relates to your presentation.

 E. Abstract Text

 Read the technical requirements and view the sample abstract before submitting your abstract.